-Be sure to visit the Call To Action page of keep up on Oregon Legislature news, and learn what you can do to let your representative know what you think.
-Also on this page, you can view volunteer opportunities in our community.
+Be sure to visit the Call To Action, In the News, or Oregon Legislature tabs to keep up on Oregon Legislature news, and learn what you can do to let your representative know what you think.
+Also on Call to Action, you can view volunteer opportunities in our community.
 By clicking on the "learn more" button above, you can let us know how you'd like to help!

 Members!
 Remember to track your volunteer campaigning hours - Click here for the form